 Generational Diversity

 C. Terms of Office.
-Advisory Committee members shall serve three (3) year terms..
-One of the County At-Large positions shall be designated for one year term.
-A term shall begin on the thirtieth (30th) day of September and shall expire on the thirtieth (30th) day of September of the appropriate last year of the term.
+Advisory Committee members shall serve three (3) year terms.
+One of the County At-Large positions shall be designated for a one-year term.
+A term shall begin on the first (1st) day of October and shall expire at the end of thethirtieth (30th) day of September of the appropriate last year of the term.
 Reappointment shall be allowed for all positions.
-Members serving on a one year position shall be eligible for re-appointment on a three year term when available.
+Members serving on a one-year position shall be eligible for re-appointment on a three year term when available.
 Notwithstanding the above provisions, the terms of office and continuation of the committee will be evaluated each time that reauthorization of the Special Projects fund occurs.

 D. Resignation, Vacancies and Attendance.
 A committee member may resign at any time by giving written notice to the remaining members of the committee.
 The notice shall be effective upon the date of receipt, or at a later date indicated in the notice.
 A committee member shall immediately cease to be a committee member in the event they no longer meet the qualification requirements in the bylaws.
 Vacancies shall also occur in case of the death, incapacity, or incarceration of a committee member.
 Vacancies on the committee shall be filled in accordance with the provisions of paragraph II A. of these bylaws.
 All members are requested to contact the Secretary prior to a meeting if they are unable to attend.
 After one missed meeting, the member will be called by the Chair.
 Any member who is absent without excuse for two (2) committee meetings within one year shall be subject to removal by the Board of Supervisors.